blueslow/sslcertzoneedit/README.md

 >```
 >[Zoneedit forum](https://forum.zoneedit.com/index.php?threads/automating-changes-of-txt-records-in-dns.7394/post-19772)

+There is now an endpoint to remove the challenge(s).

-Credits to github user onley for adding txt-delete endpoint
+Credits to github user onley for adding support for the txt-delete endpoint.

 There are two different installation methods one for an ordinray bash / sh installation and one into [pfsense](https://www.pfsense.org/download/)

-## Standalone nstallation
+## Standalone installation
 Install [acme.sh](https://github.com/acmesh-official/acme.sh)

 Place the dns_zoneedit.sh file in the .../acme/dnsapi/ folder.